-Here are 16 of the most asked questions that a player has when they are starting out as a beginner, plus there is information that many experienced players won’t know.
+Here are 16 of the most asked questions a player has when starting out as a beginner, plus there’s information that many experienced players won’t know.

-Once you’ve read this FAQ – head over to read my article on How To Play Soccer: 41 Cool Coach Tips This is where you find top technical information for each part of the game.
+Once you’ve read this FAQ, head to our article on How To Play Soccer: 41 Cool Coach Tips, this is where you find top technical information for each game part.

 Should I Start Playing Soccer?

-You should definitely start playing soccer, it’s a great way to meet people, have fun, and get fit.
-Also being a team game it helps you work with a number of people, as you work as a team to try and win.
+You should start playing soccer; it’s a great way to meet people, have fun, and get fit.
+It’s also a team game that helps you work together as a collective to win.

 Never Played Soccer Before But I Want To?

 It’s never too late to start playing soccer, you can learn to play at any time in your life.
 First, play with your friends at home or school to see if you enjoy it.

 Then you can ask your local clubs or Facebook groups if they need any players.

 All you need is a ball to start, and if you have two players and a goal, you’ll have fun.